APNewsBreak: Woman tells police Steve Wynn raped her in ’70s

 In one instance, the woman claimed that Wynn pinned her against the refrigerator and raped her.
 She said he then made a phone call, kissed her on the cheek and left.
 The report does not explain how Wynn is alleged to have entered the apartment or if they knew each other.
 The woman claimed she did not give him a key.

-The second police report shows a woman told police she had consensual sex with Wynn “several times” while she worked as a casino dealer at the Golden Nugget but was forced to resign when she told turned him down in summer 1976.
+The second police report shows a woman told police she had consensual sex with Wynn “several times” while she worked as a dealer at the downtown Las Vegas casino-hotel Golden Nugget, but “felt coerced to perform the acts.”
+She reported she was forced to resign when she turned him down.

+“In the Summer of 1976, Wynn approached her in the back hall and wanted her to go with him,” according to the report filed Jan.
+29. “(S)he told him, “no”, she was done and had someone she was seeing.
+She was soon after accused of stealing $40.00 and forced to resign.”

 The women’s names are redacted on the reports, and police said they do not identify people who say they are victims of sex crimes.